Skip to contents

 • overall profitability

-This means pricing should always be considered in a forward-looking context.
+This means pricing is often considered in a forward-looking context.

 Risk differentiation as a core principle